emallson/profiling2/README.md

 The addon will automatically begin recording when you start a raid encounter or Mythic+ dungeon, and save the data out when you complete a raid encounter or **successfully** complete a Mythic+ dungeon (Blizzard doesn't fire an event for failed M+ runs).

+You can use the `/p2 help` command to get a full list of available commands.

 ## Usage For Addon Developers